We are open for the 2021/2022 Season

 Temperature is mostly a concern early and late in the season when we flirt with above freezing.
 Grooming the trails above zero or when high moisture is present runs the risk of creating more of an ice rink than a ski trail.
 Conversely when it is very cold, the snow is hard to groom and what normally would normally take a few hours, could easily double the time required.

 Other factors we look at are trail usage and upcoming events.
 If there haven't been many skiers out, and conditions have otherwise been OK (cool and no/light snow accumulation) we may hold-off on grooming one section or another until something changes.
 This is especially important on the Dog Trail were usage isn't always reported, and we need to base decisions on reported use.

 When large events are upcoming, certain trails may see more grooming to prepare them for the event.
 Banking corners and ensuring firm bases can take many grooming passes over the days leading up to the event.

-Paul, Michael and Chelsea do what they can keeping the skate lanes in shape with the ginsu, but another factor is availability of our groomers.
+Our staff and volunteers do what they can keeping the skate lanes in shape with the ginsu, but another factor is availability of our groomers.
 All of the grooming done with the Cat and a large majority of the work done early season is all by club volunteers.
 They put hundreds of hours in maintaining the machines and of course on the trails, and while they are generally able to make things happen, sometimes the stars just don't line up and we don't have a cat driver.

 With luck this has answered some of your questions about terminology and why we do what we do.
 If you do have any other questions, feel free to ask the guys in the booth, they'll do their best to answer.